psycofdj/xtdmacs/README.md

 ## Using xtdmacs-loader

-Xtdmacs' package provides is own minor mode management system.
-It is very similar to default ```minor-mode-alist``` system but allows to define the same mode list to several file extensions.
+Xtdmacs' package provides is own minor-mode loading system.
+It is very similar to default ```minor-mode-alist``` but allows to define the same mode list to several file extensions.

 This package helps customizing which minors modes should be loaded for each